This article discusses procedures for chemical cleaning of Carbon Steel and Stainless Steel piping.

 - Inhibitor Rodine 213 or Armohib 28.2 g/l (1% of HCl content) or equivalent

-- Neutralization/Passivation at ambient temperature: This consists of circulating (or charging to static lines) a solution of 1% of citric acid in water, preferably de-mineralized but at least potable, with an inhibitor type Armohib 25, for two hours,
+- Neutralization/Passivation at ambient temperature: This consists of circulating (or charging to static lines) a solution of 1% of citric acid in water, preferably de-mineralized but at least potable, with an inhibitor type Armohib 25, for two hours, followed by:

 - Neutralization: add ammonia in order to obtain pH 9 to 9.5